Moesif/moesif-servlet/README.md

 	```

-5. Using Postman or CURL, make a few API calls to `http://localhost:8080/api` or the port that Spring Boot is running on.
+5. Using Postman or cURL, make a few API calls to `http://localhost:8080/api` or the port that Spring Boot is running on.

-6. Verify the API calls are logged to your [Moesif account](https://www.moesif.com)
+6. Verify that the API calls log to [your Moesif account web portal](https://www.moesif.com/wrap).

 ### Spring MVC (Java Config)